gentaiscool/gentaiscool.github.io/README.md

 To compile the page.
 Run
 ```
-./bin/deploy
+./bin/deploy --user
 ```

-Then merge the `gh-pages` branch to master
+It will automatically create the `master` branch from the `source` branch.

 ## User community